 With a selection team, comprising some of our financial administrators from different locations as well as colleagues from ICT, we made reference visits to a number of care institutions.
 We were looking for a solution that met our requirements for ease of use and had an existing interface with AFAS.
 The care institutions stated that they use ProActive.
 ProActive also has a functionality for customer funds and that is a key feature for us.
 In the end, we presented the use of ProActive in combination with AFAS as a case in a management meeting.”

 For the implementation of ProActive, the Salvation Army submitted input sheets that were then entered into ProActive.
 Within a month, ProActive was operational at the first location.
 But we opted for phased implementation at the remaining locations.

 “We decided to go for a time investment involving training local treasurers to convert from Excel sheets to ProActive.
 It takes time for staff to break away from an established routine.
 And that also counts for AFAS, where they have options for importing or typing in bank statements, as they are used to doing.”

 By now, the Salvation Army has more than 650 users and nearly 400 bank and cash ledgers in ProActive.

-“Our welfare division relies primarily on customer funds and the cash ledgers.
+“Our welfare division relies primarily on customer funds and cash ledgers.
 But the church community also heavily relies on the Cash & Card functionality.
-For this reason we have 100 cash ledgers for which the treasurers fully process all mutations in ProActive.”
+For this reason, we have 100 cash ledgers for which the treasurers fully process all mutations in ProActive.”

 At the Salvation Army, we have a distinction between primary and secondary processes.
 Our primary process is to help people.
 And that’s an area in which we aim to stand out from the crowd.
 Using ProActive and AFAS means that we now use best-practice basic services for our secondary process that enable us to focus on our main goal – to help people.”